EU share of electric cars grew during virus lockdown months

 The second half of the year will see Europe's largest carmaker, Volkswagen, launch sales of its battery-only ID.3, intended as a mass-market electric option starting at less than 30,000 euros ($35,500).
 Uptake of electric cars had been slow until this year due to concerns about range, places to charge and higher prices.
 Battery prices have been falling, however, and a carmaker consortium is building a network of highway fast-charging stations.
 Governments have also increased subsidies for electric vehicle sales as part of economic stimulus programs aimed at cushioning the pandemic recession.

+Uptake of electrics has been heavily tilted toward the 27-country EU's wealthier western members.
+For instance, there were 8,137 chargeable vehicles registered in the Netherlands in the second quarter compared to 328 in Romania.

 The share of sales that went to diesel cars fell to 29.4% from 31.3% in the same period a year ago.
-Diesel sales have plummeted in the wake of Volkswagen's 2015 scandal over diesel cars manipulated to cheat on emissions standards in the U.S.
+Diesel sales have plummeted in the wake of Volkswagen's 2015 scandal over diesel cars manipulated to cheat on emissions standards in the United States.

 Lucien Mathieu, e-mobility analyst with environmental lobby Transport & Environment, said that “despite the pandemic, electric car sales are growing at an unprecedented rate" and that electric vehicles and hybrids are taking market share from diesel and gasoline models, which emit greenhouse gases and pollutants that harm people's health.
 “2020 is the year of the electric car in Europe,” he said.